DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ## Mission accomplished

-Our cluster is now fully operational and is ready to serve some workload.
+Our cluster is now fully operational and is ready to serve some workloads.

-Some less important components are still missing, we'll get to that later.
+Some less important components are still missing, we'll get to them later.

 ---